duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/forum-lookup.md

 When a user searches anything containing words such as "hn", "hn search", or "hacker news" at certain locations in the query, DuckDuckGo will trigger this Instant Answer.

-When the Instant Answer is triggered, DuckDuckGo executes its front-end code on the search results page.
-The page will make an AJAX call to the Hacker News API, and pass the response to the Instant Answer's callback.
-If any articles come back, the Instant Answer will parse, sort, and display each item to the user.
+When the Instant Answer is triggered by an appropriate search query, the following steps take place:

+1. The DuckDuckGo results page makes an AJAX call to the Hacker News API.
+2. When the API call returns, DuckDuckGo will pass the response to the Instant Answer's frontend callback.
+3. If the response contains any articles, the Instant Answer will display each item to the user.

 Simple enough.
 So how do we make that work in code?